-If you're going grocery shopping, Sol Market on Zion Park Blvd will have something for everyone's palate.
+If you need a few groceries, Sol Foods Supermarket on Zion Park Boulevard will have something for everyone's palate.
 Make sure to check out the deli in the back and pick up something for your picnic by the river later tonight.

 View other lodging and campgrounds here.

-The Lower Pools are wheelchair accessible and the trail is paved to this desert waterfall oasis--water falling over these red rock cliffs is nothing short of cosmic mind shift.
+The Lower Pools are wheelchair accessible and the trail is paved to this desert waterfall oasis.
+Water falling over these red rock cliffs is nothing short of a cosmic mind shift.
 Totally worth the stroll.

-The Upper Pools aren't much more difficult--there's a few more rocks on the trail and grandma and grandpa might want to bring along a walking stick to help them with the uneven steps.
+The Upper Pools aren't much more difficult.
+There are a few more rocks on the trail, so grandma and grandpa might want to bring along a walking stick to help them with the uneven steps.

 Our favorite fancy(ish) restaurants in Springdale include:

 You've been in the depths of Zion, now it's time to get an overview of the 250 million years of geological wonders you just walked through.
-Hike a wee bit, take some photos and hold on to this moment because, you know, it's never coming back in exactly the same way.
+Hike a wee bit, take some photos and hold onto this moment because, you know, it's never coming back in exactly the same way.
 Ya.
-Zion has been unforgettable, right?
+Zion has been unforgettable.

 Pack up.
 Go home.
 Sing some songs on the way home.
 Try not to think about the office.

 Springdale has some of the best rock shops in the entire southwest.
 There's half a dozen or so rock shops along Main Street.
-Stop in one or two and pick up a geode from Dugway, Utah or some local trilobite fossils.
-If you're into the usual rose quartz, citrine, kyanite and amethyst, you'll find plenty of that too.
+Stop in one or two and pick up a geode from Dugway, Utah, or some local trilobite fossils.
+If you're into rose quartz, citrine, kyanite and amethyst, you'll find plenty of that, too.
 And gigantic pieces of blue/turquoise glass.
 It's pretty.
 And shiny.
 And you'll want some.
 So will grandma.